-We know that you all come to MyDomaine to get the download on the latest home décor and design trends.
+We know that you all come to MyDomaine to get the scoop on the latest home décor and design trends.
 So it shouldn't come as a surprise that a large part of our job as home editors involves keeping a close eye on Instagram and following influential designers who routinely post images of impeccable interiors on the social media platform.
-Though we aren't typically prone to playing favorites, there's one space, in particular, that always stops us in our tracks as we scroll through Instagram: a kitchen with a statement-making tile backsplash.
+Though we aren't typically prone to playing favorites, there's one space, in particular, that always stops us in our tracks as we scroll through Instagram: A kitchen with a statement-making tile backsplash.

 Although subway tile and cement tile kitchen backsplashes were recently noted by some designers as trends to skip, if our Instagram feed is any indication, they're still as popular as ever.
 That said, classic materials will never go out of style, according to interior designers.
 “I prefer incorporating classic or everlasting materials into kitchen designs, rather than focusing on trends that may come and go," Los Angeles-based designer Stefani Stein says.
 "Classic doesn’t have to be boring, though—think beyond subway tiles.
 The slightly imperfect quality of handmade tiles, for example, can soften a modern space by adding a layer of texture."